Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 #### Residuals vs. Time

-This chart is similar to the Time Profile chart, but on the y-axis the (absolute) residuals used in the optimization are plotted.
-The chart includes scaling, weights and LLOQ usage and the values are dimensionless, so you can assess the actual influence of the observed data.
+This chart is similar to the Time Profile chart, but on the y-axis the (absolute) residuals are plotted.
+The chart includes scaling and weights.

 ![Simulation Residuals vs Time Chart.](../assets/images/part-3/SimulationResidualsVSTimeChart.png)

-At the top of the chart, the total residual error is being displayed.
+At the top of the chart, the **total residual error** is displayed.

 #### The Scatter Plot Analysis